Donald DeFreeze

-Donald David DeFreeze (November 16, 1943 – May 17, 1974), also known as Cinque Mtume and using the nom de guerre "General Field Marshal Cinque", was known as the "spokesman" of the Symbionese Liberation Army (SLA), a small, American far-left group that formed in Oakland, California in 1973.
-Some analysts suggested he was a figurehead; others said he was the leader.
-Born and raised in Cleveland, Ohio, he dropped out of high school and was involved from the age of 14 in frequent brushes with the criminal justice system.
-He received generous probation in the late 1960s, leading some sources to suggest he was serving as a police informant to the Los Angeles Police Department.
+Donald David DeFreeze (November 16, 1943 – May 17, 1974), also known as Cinque Mtume and using the nom de guerre "General Field Marshal Cinque", was an American man involved with the far-left radical group Symbionese Liberation Army (SLA) and convicted criminal.

+DeFreeze's exact role within the Symbionese Liberation Army is unclear, but analysts have suggested he was either a figurehead or an indirect leader.
+Born and raised in Cleveland, Ohio, DeFreeze dropped out of high school and had a criminal record from the age of fourteen.
+He received probation in the late 1960s, leading some sources to suggest he was serving as a police informant to the Los Angeles Police Department.

-He and several white allies began to make plans for armed action that they believed would arouse the black community and attract more recruits.
-Three SLA "soldiers" fatally shot Marcus Foster, the Superintendent of Public Schools in Oakland, the first black superintendent of any major public school system, and wounded his deputy.
-They mistakenly believed he supported a program of student IDs, and, by his assassination, alienated the black community.
+He and several associates began to make plans for armed action that they believed would rouse the African-American community and attract more recruits.
+Three SLA soldiers fatally shot Marcus Foster, the superintendent of public schools in Oakland, California, the first African-American superintendent of any major public school system, and wounded his deputy.
+They mistakenly believed he supported a program of student IDs.
 Two members of the SLA were arrested in January 1974, convicted and sentenced to prison for the crimes.